z1chh/z1chh/Projects/Javascript Mini Projects/README.md

 Here is a list of simple Javascript projects that I implemented.

 ## [Counter](https://github.com/z1chh/JavaScript-Mini-Projects/tree/main/Counter)

 A simple counter that can be incremented or resetted to 0 using two buttons.
+See it on Netlify [here](https://jovial-crostata-136d7d.netlify.app/).

 ## [Basket-Ball Scoreboard](https://github.com/z1chh/JavaScript-Mini-Projects/tree/main/Basketball%20Scoreboard)